Ada-Developers-Academy/independent-ai-topics/working-w-copilot/copilot-in-projects-new-code.md

 In our case, Copilot immediately suggests a function signature and body that matches our needs for the moment:

 ![VS Code window showing the comment above along with a function suggested by copilot](assets/copilot-in-projects/book-to-dict-suggestion.png)
-*Fig. Our function description comment above with a suggestion for the `to_dict` function from Copilot in grey below*
+*Fig. Our function description comment above with a suggestion for the `to_dict` function from Copilot in grey below ([Full size image](assets/copilot-in-projects/book-to-dict-suggestion.png))*

 We could use a comment to try generating our `from_dict` class method, but instead we'll use the inline chat to prompt Copilot.
 Let's use `⌘I` (`CMD + i`) to open an inline chat and enter the following: